 Some reflections on the framework

 These are pretty broad principles, designed to be such.
 They all sound like excellent principles to me, though from my perspective one thing that is missing is something recognizing the rights of Indigenous peoples and how learning technology could be used to support or undermine those rights.
 What such a principle might entail is something that would need to be discussed and determined in consultation with Indigenous people, but it seems to me an area that is missing here.
+[Added later: Consider also a comment below about the context in which the framework was created; I can say at least that this is something that would need to be addressed were we to adapt the framework in our context.]

 In addition, I was somewhat surprised that privacy does not appear directly as a concept or a value in the framework, given that that has been a significant concern for many during the last few years, particularly in relation to many learning technologies used during the pandemic.
 Perhaps it could be encompassed in things such as minimizing harms, or supporting agency of learners.